Sunglasses are kind of like the Kardashians of the menswear world:

 Fifty years after Stegeman designed the original Wayfarers, Ray-Ban created a new pair that slightly tweaked the timeless style of the original.

-In addition, the new Wayfarer features less lens tilt, meaning that the lenses hue more closely to your face while wearing them.
+In addition, the new Wayfarer has less lens tilt, meaning that the lenses hue more closely to your face while wearing them.

 The Classic Option: